Standing Forward Bend

 Step One

 Stand up straight on your yoga mat in Tadasana with your hands at your sides.
 Your feet should be together with your legs straight.
-Inhale as you reach your arms up to the sky and then exhale as you bend forward from your waist to stretch down, reaching the fingers toward the floor.
+Inhale as you reach your arms up to the sky, then exhale as you bend forward from your waist to stretch down, reaching the fingers toward the floor.

 Step Two

-If you cannot touch the floor, then grab your elbows and simply let your head and torso hang down as far as possible.
+If you cannot touch the floor, grab your elbows and simply let your head and torso hang down as far as possible.
 The longer you remain in the posture, the more gravity will naturally help your head descend further while lengthening your muscles.

 Step Three